Eastern Parkway: Route description

-Eastern Parkway extends 3.8 mi across Brooklyn from west to east.
+Eastern Parkway is an arterial road extending 3.8 mi across Brooklyn from west to east.
 Its western terminus is at Grand Army Plaza (originally Prospect Park Plaza), the main entrance to Prospect Park, where it intersects with Prospect Park West, Flatbush Avenue, and Vanderbilt Avenue.
-From Grand Army Plaza to Washington Avenue. the thoroughfare consists of a broad, bidirectional avenue of six lanes, separated by a median from a narrow parallel service road on the north side.
+From Grand Army Plaza to Washington Avenue, the parkway consists of a broad, bidirectional avenue of six lanes, separated by a median from a narrow parallel service road on the north side.
 It passes Brooklyn Central Library, Brooklyn Museum, Mount Prospect Park, and Brooklyn Botanic Garden in this area; all of these are located on the south side of Eastern Parkway.
 The section between Washington and Ralph avenues has a second service road on the south side, separated by another median.
 The parkway makes a slight bend at Bedford Avenue, and it continues east to Ralph Avenue.

-East of Ralph Avenue, the parkway is reduced to six lanes, heading in a northeasterly direction toward Bushwick Avenue.
+East of Ralph Avenue, the road is reduced to six lanes, heading in a northeasterly direction toward Bushwick Avenue.
 Here, Eastern Parkway officially becomes the Eastern Parkway Extension and curves to intersect with Howard Avenue, Atlantic Avenue, Fulton Street, and Broadway.
 In this area, Eastern Parkway runs diagonally to the rest of the street grid, creating several oblique intersections.
-At Bushwick Avenue, the Extension becomes Vanderveer Street, a dead-end street.
+At Bushwick Avenue, the extension becomes Vanderveer Street, a dead-end street.
 The extension connects to the Jackie Robinson Parkway, three blocks southeast, via Bushwick Avenue.

 East of Ralph Avenue, the address numbers on Eastern Parkway continue down Pitkin Avenue toward Aqueduct Racetrack.
 Pitkin Avenue was created by the late 1890s when the Eastern Parkway Extension was constructed.
 Eastern Park, the home of the Brooklyn Dodgers before Ebbets Field, was located at Eastern Parkway and Vesta Avenue (now Pitkin Avenue at Van Sinderen Avenue, respectively).

 In Crown Heights, Eastern Parkway divides the black community to the north and the Jewish community to the south.
 There have historically been tensions between the two demographic groups, especially after the 1991 Crown Heights riot, which occurred after one of the cars in Chabad-Lubavitch Rebbe Menachem Mendel Schneerson's motorcade struck two Guyanese children.
 Eastern Parkway also divides the two community boards that serve Crown Heights: Brooklyn Community Board 8 to the north and Brooklyn Community Board 9 to the south.
 One news reporter wrote in the 1990s that, although Eastern Parkway's apartment buildings and rowhouses were typical of a mid-20th-century American middle-class neighborhood, its West Indian and Jewish populations "created a world that sometimes resembles two vastly different countries".